Reading, Pennsylvania: Economy

-Companies based in Reading and surrounding communities include Boscov's, EnerSys, Carpenter, GK Elite Sportswear, Penske Truck Leasing, Redner's Markets, and small local developer—Shuman Development Group.
+Large employers based in Reading and surrounding communities include Boscov's, EnerSys, Carpenter, Penske Truck Leasing, and Redner's Markets.
 Jump Start Incubator, a program of Berks County Community Foundation, and Berks LaunchBox, a project of Penn State Berks, are programs intended to provide office space and support to entrepreneurs in the area.

 According to the Greater Reading Chamber of Commerce and Industry, the largest employers in the Berks county area as of 2017 were: